TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 Because it's 2024, Computer is powerful enough to do audio effects, sequencing and connecting with other devices over USB.

 Computer loads programs stored on tiny custom-made program cards, very slightly larger than Micro SD cards.
-It has has three pairs of inputs and outputs: for Audio/CV, for precision control voltages for pitch, and for pulses.
+It has three pairs of inputs and outputs: for Audio/CV, for precision control voltages for pitch, and for pulses.

 To find out about new program cards subscribe to the free [Workshop System Newsletter](https://workshopsystem.substack.com/).